How to use this template

 Approved by: Who is the approval authority?
 Note- this is determined by the Policy Framework Policy

-Review date: When will the document be reviewed?
+Review date: When will the policy be reviewed?

 Note – the default period is 3 years unless the owner requests a shorter period